 Routine use cases

-A practical note on How to build a gentle neck-aware practice face yoga routine for a rushed morning with no time for a long wellness plan, written with realistic expectations and a specific next step.
+A practical note on Routine steps: neck aware practice for a rushed morning with no time for a long wellness plan, written with realistic expectations and a specific next step.

 Direct answer